TylerRWard/Datastructures-Project4/README.md

 I defined max_score(i, k) where i is the string index and k is innings remaining.
 It tries all valid segments lenths 1-10, converts each to a number and recursively solves for the remaining string with (k-1) innings.

-I used a 2D DP table to cache results and a choice[i][k] array to track segment lengths for linescore reconstruciton.
+I used a 2D DP table to cache results and a choice[i][k] array to track segment lengths for linescore reconstruction.

 ---